Shareuhack | Complete Local AI Selection Guide 2026: Ollama vs LM Studio vs Jan + Taiwan PDPA Compliance

 Cloud Enterprise (e.g., ElevenLabs Zero Retention Mode): Data is processed in volatile RAM and deleted immediately after.
 SOC 2 Type II, ISO 27001 certified.
 But this is a contractual promise — you're trusting the vendor.
 And Zero Retention Mode is enterprise-tier only; Starter, Creator, and Pro plans don't have it.

 Both models have valid use cases.
-Not all data requires local AI's privacy level, but for customer personal data, medical records, and legal documents, the difference between "self-verifiable" and "vendor promise" becomes critical.
+Not all data requires local AI's privacy level, but when handling customer personal data, medical records, or legal documents, the difference between "self-verifiable" and "vendor promise" becomes critical.

 Decision Framework: Do You Actually Need Local AI?

 Local AI isn't a silver bullet.
-Three questions to decide in 5 minutes:
+Three questions to help you decide in 5 minutes:

 Question 1: How sensitive is your data?